401(k) rollover costs and fees can bite you if you’re not careful.

 - Investment Monitoring and Oversight: Is there a constant process of monitoring of the investment selection to make sure future performance

-If you have any questions how to roll over your retirement assets into a new retirement account (or even if you should!), don’t hesitate to reach out to see if we can help.
+If you have any questions about 401(k) rollover costs and fees, and how to roll over your retirement assets into a new retirement account (or even if you should!), don’t hesitate to reach out to see if we can help.
 Also, check out our video on this topic.